When AI Bends Metal: AI-Assisted Optimization of Design Parameters in Sheet Metal Forming: Evaluation

 In the next experiment, we focus on reducing the runtime of the optimization while considering the energy consumption.
 We conducted five simulations using the AI workflow for a seat shell, as illustrated in \cref{fig:seatshell}.
 For these simulations, we used the GPLVM models directly, building on scratch (0 iterations) from the result file.
 Consequently, the first sample was randomly selected in each simulation.
 Furthermore, all use the \emph{combination} method for computing the space of input configurations $\mathbf{X}_{\ast}$.

 The first setup ($sim_{1}$) is performed using a single sample per iteration, with 48 cores for 50 iterations.
 The next two setups use parallel sampling with 2 and 5 samples, respectively, and apply the \emph{crowding distance} selection strategy.
 In contrast, Setups 4 and 5 use the \emph{highest sum} selection strategy with 2 and 5 samples, respectively.
 The setups with two parallel samples execute 2 simulations in a cycle, each with 24 cores.
 With 5 samples, the number of cores drops to 9.
 At the end of each cycle, the model is retrained and the expected improvement $\mathbf{EI}$ is recalculated (see \cref{subsec:parallel_samples}).
 For comparison, an expert tries to optimize the part manually on system $S2$.
-For a fairer comparison, we reran the expert's simulations on the GPU node.

 As illustrated in the upper part of \cref{fig:sheetShell_energy}, increasing the number of parallel samples leads to lower overall energy consumption after several iterations occur during a single cycle.
 Compared to $sim_1$, the simulations with 2 parallel samples, namely $sim_2$ and $sim_4$, resulted in an energy reduction of 30.7\% and 23.5\%.
 The runs with 5 samples ($sim_3$ and $sim_5$) further reduced the energy consumption to 63.1\% and 60\%.
 Interestingly, setups using five samples with the \emph{crowding distance} method consume less energy than those using the \emph{highest sum} method.
 Typically, \emph{crowding distance} selects spatially diverse points, which can extend the simulation time.
 However, in this case, the setup using \emph{highest sum} with five parallel samples required more time, as the selected samples were thoroughly examined, whereas the early termination check (see \cref{subsec:approx_computing}) terminated unpromising samples earlier in the \emph{crowding distance} setup.